 Frank is a UK resident and a qualified accountant.
-He has over 25 years of experience in the construction, contracting, infrastructure and energy sectors, and was Finance Director of construction and house-building group Galliford Try Plc from 2000 until October 2012.
-He was previously Finance Director of Try Group Plc from 1987 up to the merger with Galliford in 2001.
+He has over 25 years of experience in the construction, contracting, infrastructure and energy sectors, and was Finance Director of construction and house-building group Galliford

+Try plc from 2000 until October 2012.
+He was previously Finance Director of Try Group plc from 1987 up to the merger with Galliford in 2001.
 Following his retirement from Galliford Try, he took on the role of interim CFO of Lamprell plc, where he helped to complete a complex refinancing and turnaround, before leaving in October 2013.

-Frank is currently a non-executive director of McCarthy and Stone and Thames Valley Housing Association.
+Frank is currently a non-executive director of McCarthy and Stone, Telford Homes and Eurocell plc.